 - Place it over low heat and stir until the fudge has dissolved and is blended with the water.

 - Increase the heat to medium and bring it to a boil, washing down the sides of the pan frequently with a wet pastry brush to prevent sugar crystals.

 - Cook it to the proper temperature specified in the recipe, and carefully taste the mixture.
 You might need to add more flavoring, as the old flavor will now be diluted.

 - Once it reaches the proper temperature, you can follow the instructions for cooling and beating the fudge as before.
 During the beating, remember that you want the fudge to lose some of its gloss and thicken noticeably before you pour it into the pan.

 Fixing Overcooked Fudge

-If your fudge was not chocolate-based and was originally fairly light in color, you might notice that the re-cooked batch is darker, due to more caramelization of the sugar, but the texture and flavor should be unaffected.
-Note that if your fudge was burnt the first time, this method will not work, as the burnt flavor will stay with the fudge.
+- If your fudge was not chocolate-based and was originally fairly light in color, you might notice that the recooked batch is darker.
+This is the result of the sugar being more caramelized, but the texture and flavor should be unaffected.